brunodsf05/EmployeeAttendanceTracker-Backend/README.md

 ## ✨ Features
--   🔐 **User Authentication**: Secure login for administrators and employees.
+-   🔐 **User Authentication**: Secure login for administrators.
--   🕒 **Clock In/Out**: Employees can register entry and exit times.
+-   🏢 **Company management**: Change company name and location with ease.
+-   🧑‍💼 **Employees management**: Add employees or deactivate them.
--   📊 **Attendance Records**: Store and query presence and absence logs.
+-   📊 **Attendance Records**: Query presence and absence logs for each employee.
--   📅 **Schedule Management**: Administrators can configure working hours.
+-   ⌛ **Powerful testing**: Change the server time to quickly test the clock in/out system.